galaxyproject/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 # API use

 Reconciliation matches the information in one of your columns to an outside database.
 This is particularly helpful when it comes to name validation, as it proves the name you have exists somewhere else.
-This is a really useful service, but can be time consuming.
-In this case we will go through the process with only three records using the API from GBIF.
+This is a really useful service but can be time-consuming.
+In this case, we will go through the process with only three records using the API from GBIF.
+To open your dataset again from Galaxy in OpenRefine, follow the earlier steps from this tutorial "Deploy an OpenRefine instance and push your data in".

 > <hands-on-title> {% icon hands_on %} Higher taxonomy </hands-on-title>
 >
-> 1. Go to "Collector" column, then make a `Text facet`.
+> 1. In your opened dataset in OpenRefine, go to the "Collector" column, then make a `Text facet`.
 Select the collector "Elsa P".
 > 2. Under "Full name", click on column menu and then `Edit column > Add column by fetching URLs…`
 >    - call the new column "Api_name"
-> 3. Change the Throttle Delay to 250 and paste the expression `http://api.gbif.org/v1/species/match?verbose=true&name="+escape(value,'url')`
+> 3. Change the Throttle Delay to 250 and paste the expression `"http://api.gbif.org/v1/species/match?verbose=true&name="+escape(value,'url')`
 > 4. Click ok and wait, this might take some time depending on internet connection and the number of taxa.
 > 5. Go to "Api_name", click on column menu and then `Edit column > Add column based on this column...`.
 >    - Call the new column "higherClassification" and paste the expression: